shob0902/Aura-AI/README.md

 # AURA AI - Personal AI Assistant with Resume Analysis

 An AI assistant that can analyze your resume and answer questions about your background, experience, skills, and more.
-Built with Python, OpenAI GPT, and speech recognition.
+Built with Python and Gemini API keys.

 ## Features